MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-enterprise-template-create-project.md

 Now that your have your project created the next step is to create the supporting Azure infrastructure and perform configuration/deployment enabling the Bot to work right out of the box.
 Continue with [Deploy the Bot](bot-builder-enterprise-template-deployment.md).

-> You must run this step otherwise Bot initalization (AppInsights) and LUIS dependencies will not be available.
+> You must run this step otherwise your Bot's dependencies (Azure Bot Service, Application Insights, LUIS, etc) will not be available.

 ## Customize your Bot

 After you verify that you have successfully deployed the Bot out of the box, you can customize the bot for your scenario and needs.
 Continue with [Customize the Bot](bot-builder-enterprise-template-customize.md).